Commissioners look to increase travel budget

 “We get blamed for everything we do know and don’t know we go and try to get educated and someone to make a big issue about that I don’t know it’s like a lose, lose situation,” said Commissioner Mason.

-Now this 30 thousand dollars plus wasn’t in the 2022 budget so commissioners plan to use contingency, there plenty there one point three million dollars was budgeted in the contingency account for 2022 in Augusta George Eskola WJBF NewsChannel 6.
+Now this 30 thousand dollars plus wasn’t in the 2022 budget so commissioners plan to use contingency, there plenty there one point three million dollars was budgeted in the contingency account for 2022.